How to Diagnose Your Small Business Before You Waste Money Fixing the Wrong Thing

 - They think the problem is price, but the real issue is unclear value.

-- They think the problem is lack of customers, but the real issue is weak follow-up.
+- They think the problem is lack of customers, but the real issue is a broken follow-up process

 - They think the problem is lack of time, but the real issue is no repeatable system.